-In cases where a claim or claims have been previously paid by Prime, and the Pharmacy reverses the claim or claims, the Pharmacy is responsible for any outstanding balance of a prior payment on claims later reversed.
-Payments for paid claims will be paid first to any outstanding balance owed, consistent with applicable law.
+In cases where a claim(s) has been previously paid by Prime, and the Pharmacy reverses the claim(s), the Pharmacy is responsible for any outstanding balance of a prior payment on the claim(s) later reversed.
+Payments for a paid claim(s) will be paid first to any outstanding balance owed, consistent with applicable law.